 FirstPage at the 2018 Unbounce Call-To-Action Conference

 In August 2018, FirstPage Marketing attended the annual Unbounce Call-to-Action Conference in Vancouver, BC.
-The CTA conference was hosted at the historic Queen Elizabeth Theatre and provided great insights from digital marketing industry experts.
+The CTA conference was hosted at the historic Queen Elizabeth Theatre and provided great insights from Internet marketing industry experts.
 The experience left our team feeling inspired, energized and ready to help our clients with proven digital marketing techniques.

 Who is Unbounce?

 The 2018 Call-to-Action Conference was organized by Unbounce, a Vancouver-based company that started back in 2009.
 Unbounce’s sole mandate is to help other businesses increase website and landing page conversions, providing “… an easy way for companies to make simple one-page websites that convert!”

 So how did a small Vancouver-based company become the organizers of a huge digital marketing conference?
 Well, more than 5 years ago, the CEO of Unbounce was pitched the idea of creating an annual digital marketing conference.
 The idea was to bring marketers together and provide them with actionable tips and industry insights that they could apply the very next day.